oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-font-awesome-for-icons/rule.md

 ---

-Bootstrap comes with a good font-based icon library to use in your web application, but there is an even better one you should use whenever you are using Bootstrap.
-When building a web application, it is common that you will need icons in the UI.
+​​​​​​​​​​Bootstrap comes with a good font-based icon library to use in your web application, but there is an even better one you should use whenever you are using Bootstrap.​   When building a web application, it is common that you will need icons in the UI.
 Traditionally, this has been done with images (e.g. png, jpg) which leads to a lot of resource management.
 [[badExample]]
 | ![ using images for application icons](23-06-2014 11-20-02 AM.png)